bhoopesh-sankar/Deceptive_Design_Alert/README.md

 ## About:

 #### A chrome extension that uses web crawlers and text clustering to identify dark patterns on e-commerce websites.
-Bert multi-classification model is used to predict dark patterns and alert the users if apattern is found.
+Bert multi-classification model is used to predict dark patterns and alert the users if a pattern is found.

 #### The identified patterns are "Scarcity","Urgency","Sneaking","Misdirection","Social Proof","Obstruction" and "Forced Action".